 His first book, Legends of New England in Prose and Verse, was published in 1831; from then until the Civil War, he wrote essays and articles as well as poems, almost all of which were concerned with abolition.
 In 1833 he wrote Justice and Expedience urging immediate abolition.
 In 1834 he was elected as a Whig for one term to the Massachusetts legislature; mobbed and stoned in Concord, New Hampshire, in 1835.
 He moved in 1836 to Amesbury, Massachusetts, where he worked for the American Anti-Slavery Society.
 During his tenure as editor of the Pennsylvania Freeman, in May 1838, the paper's offices burned to the ground and were sacked during the destruction of Pennsylvania Hall by a mob.

-Whittier founded the antislavery Liberty party in 1840 and ran for Congress in 1842.
+Whittier founded the anti-slavery Liberty party in 1840 and ran for Congress in 1842.
 In the mid-1850s he began to work for the formation of the Republican party; he supported presidential candidacy of John C. Frémont in 1856.
 He helped to found Atlantic Monthly in 1857.
-Although Whittier was close friends with Elizabeth Lloyd Howell and considered marrying her, in 1859 he decided against it.
+Although Whittier was close friends with Elizabeth Lloyd Howell, a fellow Quaker and poet, and considered marrying her, in 1859 he decided against it.

-While Whittier's critics never considered him to be a great poet, they thought him a nobel and kind man whose verse gave unique expression to ideas they valued.
-The Civil War inspired the famous poem, "Barbara Frietchie," but the important change in his work came after the war.
-From 1865 until his death in 1892, Whittier wrote of religion, nature, and rural life; he became the most popular Fireside poets.
+Whittier's verse gave unique expression to the ideas he valued.
+The Civil War inspired the famous poem, "Barbara Frietchie," in which the subject of the poem, an older woman, confronts a Confederate general.
+From 1865 until his death in 1892, Whittier wrote of religion, nature, and rural life; he became the most popular of the Fireside poets.

 In 1866 he published his most popular work, Snow-Bound, which sold 20,000 copies.
-In the early 1880s, he formed close friendships with Sarah Orne Jewett and Annie Fields.
+He was close friends with Frederick Douglass, and with the novelist Sarah Orne Jewett and her companion Annie Fields.
 For his seventieth birthday dinner in 1877, Ralph Waldo Emerson, Henry Wadsworth Longfellow, Mark Twain, Oliver Wendell Holmes, James Russell Lowell, and William Dean Howells attended.
 He died at Hampton Falls, New Hampshire, on September 7, 1892.